 The example below reflects a very long duration cash flow (e.g., that for a deferred income annuity), along with the application of The Terry Group’s moderate or baseline yield curve:

 Variations in Discount Rate Outcomes

-The Terry Group’s May portfolio includes 85 bonds with maturities beyond 30 years, 20 of which have maturities beyond 40 years.
-This information, though limited, enables a range of possible extrapolation approaches:
+The Terry Group’s May portfolio includes over 300 bonds with adjusted maturities beyond 30 years, almost 70 of which have adjusted maturities beyond 40 years.
+This information enables a range of fairly robust extrapolation approaches: